moj-analytical-services/splink/docs/dev_guides/changing_splink/development_quickstart.md

 While it is possible to develop on another operating system such as Windows, we do not provide instructions for how to do so.

-**Luckily, Windows users can easily fulfill this requirement by installing the Windows Subsystem for Linux (WSL):**
+**Luckily, Windows users can easily fulfil this requirement by installing the Windows Subsystem for Linux (WSL):**

 - Open PowerShell as Administrator: Right-click the Start button, select “Windows Terminal (Admin)”, and ensure PowerShell is the selected shell.
 - Run the command `wsl --install`.